Agrimatics/activemodel-datastore/README.md

 with Rails?

 When you want a Rails app backed by a managed, massively-scalable datastore solution.
-Cloud Datastore automatically handles sharding and replication, providing you with a highly available and durable database that scales automatically to handle your applications' load.
+Cloud Datastore automatically handles sharding and replication.
+It is a highly available and durable database that automatically scales to handle your applications' load.
+Cloud Datastore is a schemaless database suited for unstructured or semi-structured application data.

 [![Gem Version](https://badge.fury.io/rb/activemodel-datastore.svg)](https://badge.fury.io/rb/activemodel-datastore)